fix8/fix8/README.md

 * Statically compile your FIX xml schema and quickly build your FIX application on top.
 If you need to add customised messages or fields, simply update the schema and recompile.

 * Fix8 is the fastest C++ Open Source FIX framework.
 Our testing shows that Fix8 is on average 29% faster encoding/decoding the same message than Quickfix.
+See [Performance](http://fix8.org/performance.html) to see how we substantiate this shameless bragging.

 * Fix8 supports standard `FIX4.X` to `FIX5.X` and `FIXT1.X`.
 If you have a custom FIX variant Fix8 can use that too.
 New FIX versions will be supported.